Beam-align: distributed user association for mmWave networks with multi-connectivity: Robustness Analysis

 \section{Robustness Analysis}

 In the previous sections, we have not accounted for possible imperfections that mmWave links might experience and consequently lead to low performance.
-Here, we consider three scenarios to investigate the \textit{robustness} of optimal, \textsc{beam-align} and SNR-dynamic schemes under non-ideal conditions: namely, under blockage, rain and clustered users.

-In case of blockage and rain, link quality will degrade as the path loss increases when a link is blocked or affected by rain.
+Here, we consider three scenarios to investigate the \textit{robustness} of optimal, \textsc{beam-align} and SINR-dynamic schemes under non-ideal conditions: namely, under blockage, rain, and clustered users.
+In case of blockage and rain, link quality degrades as the path loss increases when a link is blocked or affected by rain.
 If the resulting link SNR is lower than $\gamma_{\text{min}}$, the received signal cannot be decoded at the receiver, resulting in a link failure.
 Therefore, we recalculate the average per-user throughput and satisfaction level in these scenarios and compare this to the scenario without blockage or rain.
 We refer to this baseline as \textit{Normal}.
-To reflect more realistic user distributions rather than uniform distribution, we consider a clustered user distribution.
-In the following, we elaborate on these three scenarios.

-\begin{itemize}[leftmargin=*] \item \underline{Scenario I - Blockage:} We simulate blockers according to the method described in \cite{bai2014analysis}: for every blocker, we randomly generate a center, length, width and angle uniformly from a certain range, which denotes a rectangular area in the plane that is blocked.
-This process is done iteratively until the total blocker area is 10\% of the considered area.
+To reflect more realistic user distributions rather than a uniform distribution, we consider a clustered user distribution.
+Next, we elaborate on these three scenarios. \begin{itemize}[leftmargin=*] \item \underline{Scenario I - Blockage:} We simulate blockers according to the method described in \cite{bai2014analysis} and \cite{sopin2022user}: for every blocker, we randomly generate a center, length, width and angle uniformly from a certain range, which denotes a rectangular area in the plane that is blocked.
+This process is done iteratively until the total blocker area is 10\% of the considered area, \newInfo{resulting in a similar blocker density as investigated in \cite{sopin2022user}}.
 We assume that the blockers are higher than the link between a user and a BS, and therefore we ignore the height of the blockers.
 Based on this set-up with blockers and the given UA schemes, we determine whether a link is blocked (nlos) or not (los), resulting in the real path loss of that link as described in Eqs.\eqref{eq:los_path_loss} and \eqref{eq:nlos_path_loss}.

 \item \underline{Scenario II - Rain:} mmWave links might fail under heavy rain due to the increased path loss caused by additional attenuation.
 To investigate how our UA schemes will be affected by rain, we model the attenuation loss ($AT$) due to rain as in \cite{zhao2001analytic}: